 The new mill gave us the opportunity to experiment with different processing methods, as well as receive additional coffees from neighboring farms; and within a few years, Natural, Pulp Natural and Washed coffees filled the drying patios at El Manzano, gaining global recognition.
 Importers, roasters, and cafe owners came to see our operation first hand, and direct relationships were built.
 Soon, our coffees were being roasted and served on five continents, at numerous coffee shops.

 Not long after, relationships began to extend beyond the importer, and even beyond the roaster, to the baristas themselves.
-This collaboration, of coffee and milling from El Manzano, has contributed to three different national barista championships, and two performances on the World Barista Championship stage.
+This collaboration, of coffee and milling from El Manzano, has contributed to three different national barista championships, and three performances on the World Barista Championship stage.

 Today we seek to better understand our history, while constantly striving to uncover the many questions of coffee production and trade.
 We continue to process 100% of the coffee we produce, are committed to those same relationships that gave us our start, and search for other unique coffee growers who are just as passionate as we are.
 We tell their stories and help to develop their coffee quality and relationships, through the same commitment and transparency we value as producers.

 Our goal will always be the same: more great coffee.
 It is the story of of how we got here, and continues to write our path for the future.